Jbarkai/HISourceFinder/README.md

 Corresponding Authors: J.A.
 Barkai, M.A.W.
 Verheijen, E.T.
 Martínez, M.H.F.
 Wilkinson

 The published paper produced using this code can be found [here](https://www.aanda.org/component/article?access=doi&doi=10.1051/0004-6361/202244708).
+Please cite this linked work if it was used to inform your research.

 ## Project Description
 **Context**: The 21 cm spectral line emission of atomic neutral hydrogen (HI) is one of the primary wavelengths observed in radio